benjymous/annotations/sandman/sandman.42.md

 - #### Panel 4

-  Early editions had interesting coloring on this rainbow.
+  > [oops] Early editions had interesting coloring on this rainbow.
 Later editions appear to get it correct!

 ## Credits